 A systemic safety analysis looks at historical traffic crash data and how a community is to understand the transportation safety risks that exist on the roadway system.
-For the McAllen VZAP, all policereported crashes on surface roads (interstates are excluded) involving people driving cars, trucks and motorcycles, walking and riding bicycles from 2018-2023 in the Texas Department of Transportation's Crash Records Information System (C.R.I.S.) were analyzed to determine who, what, where, when and why of crashes.
+For the McAllen Vision Zero Action Plan (VZAP), all police-reported crashes on surface roads (interstates are excluded) involving people driving cars, trucks and motorcycles, walking and riding bicycles from 2018-2023 in the Texas Department of Transportation's Crash Records Information System (C.R.I.S.) were analyzed.
+This determined who, what, where, when and why crashes happen.
 The analysis looked at all collisions but had a particular focus on fatal and serious injury crashes (FSI).